-Commercial dormant oil emulsions are available in several forms: (1) the old type miscible oil, which is a petroleum oil emulsified by means of soap and cresylic acid; (2) the so-called quick-breaking type oil emulsion, which is primarily a casein-ammonia emulsified oil; (3) various new soluble oils, which may also be classified as emulsible oils that are mixtures of the proper grade of petroleum oil with a soluble emulsifier.
+Commercial dormant oil emulsions are available in several forms: (1) the old type miscible oil, which is a petroleum oil emulsified by means of soap and cresylic acid; (2) the so-called quick-breaking type oil emulsion which is primarily a casein-ammonia emulsified oil; (3) various new soluble oils which may also be classified as miscible oils that are mixtures of the proper grade of petroleum oil with a soluble emulsifier.
 Any of these oils, properly used, will be effective as dormant sprays.

 To avoid injury, dormant oil sprays should be applied in the spring before the bud scales separate and before the buds show green.
 Injury may result if dormant oil spray (4 gallons or more to 100 gallons of water) is applied during the critical period (delayed dormant) of bud development.
 This period occurs during the time the buds first show green and the cluster-bud stage (prepink).
 Injury is increased by continuous cool, cloudy weather during which time the trees are making little or no growth.
+In the Hood River Valley, however, miscible oils prepared from cresylic acid and soap, when used for the control of leaf-roller, ordinarily have not caused injury during this critical period when combined with bordeaux mixture.

 Home-prepared oil emulsions may be made by the orchardist for either dormant or summer application.
-Directions for preparing these emulsions may be obtained in Station Bulletin 393.
+Directions for preparing these emulsions may be obtained in Station Bulletin 336 or Circular 107.
 More than ordinary care must be taken by the orchardist when preparing these emulsions, in order to obtain a product that will not injure the tree.